$ cd fundamentals-of-devops

 $ packer build sample-app.pkr.hcl

-When the build is done, Packer will output the ID of the newly created AMI.
-Make sure to jot this ID down somewhere, as you’ll need it shortly.
+When the build is done, Packer will output the ID of the newly created AMI, which you will deploy in the next section.

 The next step is to deploy the AMI.
 In Part 2, you used OpenTofu to deploy an AMI on a single EC2 instance.
 The goal now is to see VM orchestration at play, which means deploying a cluster with multiple servers.
-Most cloud providers offer a native way to run VMs across a cluster: for example, AWS offers Auto Scaling Groups (ASG), GCP offers Managed Instance Groups, and Azure offers Scale Sets.
-For this example, you’ll be using an AWS ASG, which offers the following benefits:
+Most cloud providers offer a native way to run VMs across a cluster: AWS offers Auto Scaling Groups (ASG), GCP offers Managed Instance Groups, and Azure offers Scale Sets (full list).
+For this example, you’ll be using an AWS ASG.

 Let’s use a reusable OpenTofu module called asg